davidblackuk/design-your-own-cpu/README.md

     0x0002 sys-write-word

-The assembler will assemble the code in `hello-world.asm` and will produce to files: `hello-world.bin` and `hello-world.sym`, the `.bin` as hown in the output.
+The assembler will assemble the code in `hello-world.asm` and will produce to files: `hello-world.bin` and `hello-world.sym`.
 The assembler also shows the opcodes associated with the assembly code and a dump of the sysmol table including built in sysbos like `sys-write-string`.

 To execute the assembled code use the emulator via dotnet run.
-In wondows use
+In windows use

     dotnet run -p .\Emulator\Emulator.csproj --input .\Asm\hello-world.bin